schapirolab/hip-sl/README.md

 | Golang model cycles	| 25	 | 50   | 25   |

 ### Differences in results between the C++ emergent version and hip-SL.go
-The only major result change in terms of the graphs produced is the lack of a checkerboard (see Schapiro et al. 2017) in the 'Initial Response' heatmap for CA1.
+The only observed qualatative change in results is the lack of a checkerboard pattern (see Schapiro et al. 2017) in the 'Initial Response' heatmap for CA1.